Walls, Lines, and Spectral Dualities in 3d Gauge Theories: Prominent examples

 In general for a given $x$ there are two possible values of $y$ corresponding to two different vacua.

 The curve has 4 independent cycles associated to the external legs of the brane web.
 See Fig. \ref{figure_CP1}:

-There is no simple Lagrangian description of the mirror theory.
+There is no simple Lagrangian description of the mirror theory\footnote{Here, as in the rest of the paper, we understand mirror symmetry as described in the section \ref{sect_branes_usual}, that is duality between theories with and without $U(1)$ gauge symmetry corresponding to the S-duality acting on the type IIB brane construction.
+It differs from the mirror symmetry of $\mathbb{CP}^1$ models considered in \cite{BDP}. }.
 However (in accordance with the general discussion in section \ref{sect_branes_usual}) there is a description with infinite number of chiral multiplets.
 For the D3-brane probing upper (lower) semi-infinite horizontal 5-brane we have

 up to a function of $m$.